craftercms/docs/source/by-role/common/staging.rst

 |

 To view your project with respect to the staging preview, we need to set it up for delivery.
-To setup your project for the staging preview, run the ``init-site`` script and follow the instructions in :ref:`newIa-setup-project-for-delivery` using the staging branch in the options.
+To setup your project for the staging preview, run the ``init-site`` script and follow the instructions in :ref:`setup-project-for-delivery` using the staging branch in the options.

     .. code-block:: bash